blocky/attestation-service-examples/random/README.md

 ### Step 1: Create a parameterized random function

-We'll demonstrate random by emulating a die roll in `rollDie` in [`main.go`](./main.go).
+We'll demonstrate random number generation by emulating a die roll in `rollDie` in [`main.go`](./main.go).
 As in previous examples, we will call this function using the `bky-as` CLI by passing in the [`fn-call.json`](./fn-call.json) file contents: